NunoFAntunes/DevPane/docs/GUI.md

-**Last-open note + sprint.** `hide_pane()` persists the currently-loaded note name, the currently-viewed sprint id, the sidebar visibility, the show-completed switch state, and the subtask paned position into `$XDG_CONFIG_HOME/devpane/prefs.json`.
+**Last-open note + sprint.** `hide_pane()` persists the currently-loaded note name, the currently-viewed sprint id, the sidebar visibility, the show-completed switch state, the active tag filter, and the subtask paned position into `$XDG_CONFIG_HOME/devpane/prefs.json`.
 On next startup the daemon picks the last-viewed sprint (if it still has any tasks); otherwise it falls back to the newest existing sprint.
 The last note is loaded only if it still exists *and* belongs to the chosen sprint; otherwise the first